 Kitchen Stewardship wrote about her baby steps (which eventually became sort-of the recipe I’m using).
 This is a great blog for all kinds of nourishing and real foods ideas, as well.

 This is the recipe I REALLY wanted to make, but thought I’d keep it simple (stupid) for this blog.
 It uses shea butter and cocoa butter – pure pitty heaven.

-And this one from Eco Friendly Daily even uses beeswax.
+And Eco Friendly Daily even uses beeswax.
 Hmm.